nats-io/nats.java/README.md

 Previous versions are still available in the repo.

+_WARNING: the repo is moving toward an automated deployment, to avoid confusion the readme is set to 2.6.2 but the build files are set to 2.6.4 so be careful if you build locally._

 ### SSL/TLS Performance

 After recent tests we realized that TLS performance is lower than we would like.
 After researching the problem and possible solutions we came to a few conclusions: